zhaoxuyang13/hedb/README.md

 ![Status](https://img.shields.io/badge/Version-Experimental-green.svg)
 [![License: MIT](https://img.shields.io/badge/License-Mulan-brightgreenn.svg)](http://license.coscl.org.cn/MulanPubL-2.0)

-HEDB is named after He (Helium), the 2nd element, for several reasons.
-The 2nd element implies its two modes---execution mode and maintenance mode.
-The neutrality of He implies its isolation from the rest.
-It can also mean H-EDB which means a hybrid of EBD (combining the advantages of both Type-I and Type-I).
-And at last, Happy Ending DataBase!

 HEDB's design removes the trade-off between security and maintenance.
 Its dual-mode design accomplishes two goals: 1) achieving interface security by preventig illegal invocations to UDFs in the execution mode, and 2) allowing DBA common maintenance tasks by replaying legal invocations in the maintenance mode.

 Currently, HEDB supports PostgreSQL and TPC-H workloads.